tls-md/tls-md/TLS/Concepts/FOREST.md

 TERRITORY CONTAINING MANY TREES AND SHRUBS EVERYWHERE.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The standard word for a copse or forest of any kind is lín 林.
+1. The standard word for a copse or forest of any kind is lín [[林]].
-2. Cóng 叢 refers to a thicket consisting of shrubs and trees.
+2. Cóng [[叢]] refers to a thicket consisting of shrubs and trees.
 ## Modern Chinese Criteria
 樹林
 樹林子